piu28/eks-kubernetes-network-policy/productpage/README.md

 ## BookInfo Application - ProductPage
-ProductPage is a Python microservice which calls the details and reviews to populate the page.
+> ProductPage is a Python microservice which calls the details and reviews to populate the page.
 It is the frontend of the application.
-Build a docker image:
 ```
+cd productpage
 docker build -t productpage .
+docker tag productpage ACCOUNT.dkr.ecr.ap-south-1.amazonaws.com/productpage:v1.0
+docker push ACCOUNT.dkr.ecr.ap-south-1.amazonaws.com/productpage:v1.0
 ```
-Push the image to DockerHub or ECR and replace the IMAGE variable in k8s/deployment.yaml with the Docker Image.
-Deploy it using command:
+Update the image in the deployment manifest in k8s directory and execute the below command to deploy:
 ```
 kubectl apply -f k8s
 ```